The Analytic Classification of Plane Curves: Introduction

 Bruce and Gaffney in 1982 (see \cite{bruce}), classified the simple irreducible plane curves, that is, when the moduli space is a zero dimensional space.
 A more general approach for the moduli space was presented by Laudal and Pfister in 1988 (see \cite{laudal}) where, for irreducible plane curves with semigroup $\langle n,m\rangle$, they fixed an analytic invariant (the Tjurina number) in order to describe normal forms given by elements in $\mathbb{C}[X,Y]$.
 Greuel and Pfister (see \cite{Greuel}, 1994) developed a general method to construct coarse moduli spaces for singularities in the sense of Mumford Geometric Invariant Theory.
+Kang (see \cite{Kang}, 2000), C\^amara and Sc\'ardua (see \cite{leonardo}, 2018), using different methods, classified analytic plane curves defined by weighted homogeneous polynomials.
 Kolgushkin and Sadykov in 2001 (see \cite{KolgSad}) obtained normal forms for stably simple reducible curve singularities in complex spaces of any dimension.

 In 2011, Hefez and the first author (see \cite{HefezHern}) presented a solution for the analytic classification of irreducible plane curves as considered by Zariski in \cite{zariskibook} (see also \cite{handbook}).
-Stratifying each equisingularity class by the analytical invariant given by the set of values of K\"ahler differentials, they presented normal forms for each stratum that allowed us to describe the moduli space.
+Stratifying each equisingularity class by the analytical invariant given by the set of values of K\"ahler differentials, they presented normal forms for each stratum that allowed them to describe the moduli space.
 Later, the authors in a joint work with Hefez (in 2015, see \cite{HefezHernRod}), generalized such method to obtain the analytic classification of plane curves with two irreducible components.

 Genzmer and Paul (in 2016, see \cite{genzmerpaul}), using tools of Foliation theory, described the moduli space for generic plane curves such that every branch admits semigroup $\langle n,m\rangle$ and they presented a method to obtain the normal form for the generic case.
-In 2019, Genzmer in \cite{Genzmer}, obtained a formula for the dimension of $\mathbb{M}_g$ for any irreducible plane curve.
 Ayuso and Rib\'on (in 2020, see \cite{pedro}), using holomorphic flows recovered the normal forms for branches presented in \cite{HefezHern}.
+In 2022, Genzmer in \cite{Genzmer}, obtained a formula for the dimension of $\mathbb{M}_g$ for any irreducible plane curve.

 It is remarkable to observe that for about fifty years the questions proposed by Oscar Zariski in \cite{zariskibook}, directly or indirectly, motivated these and so many other researchers, that we could not mention.
 The aim of this work is to present an answer to the intricate problem of the analytic classification of reduced plane curves in a fixed topological class.
 The combinatorial issues involved in this problem were probably our biggest challenge and makes this case not a simple generalization of the results about curves with two irreducible components presented in \cite{HefezHernRod}.